Skin Health Gummies: What Really Makes Them Hold Up

 • Flavor and color systems often have the highest sensitivity to heat and oxygen

-Two products can share a similar “active” concept and still perform completely differently on shelf because their base and process controls aren’t comparable.
+Two products can share the same active concept and still perform completely differently on shelf, because their base and process controls aren’t comparable.

 Water Activity: The Measurement That Predicts Real-World Problems

 Moisture percentage gets attention because it’s familiar.
-For gummies, water activity (aw) is often the more useful predictor.
-It measures how “available” the water is in the product-information that ties directly to physical stability and microbial risk.
+For gummies, water activity (aw) is the more useful predictor.
+It measures how “available” the water is in the product — information that ties directly to physical stability and microbial risk.

-When aw isn’t dialed in, you tend to see the classic gummy complaints:
+When aw isn’t dialed in, you see the classic gummy complaints:

 • Sweating or tacky surfaces